tdwg/website/conferences/2023/instructions-for-editors/index.md

 The Session Coordinator should be the primary contact with authors and the editors (editor@tdwg.org).
 Session Editors should work with their Session Coordinator to convey additional observations or questions about a review that may not appear in the comments in ARPHA.
 Please be constructive and civil in all communications (comments and emails) with authors and remember TDWG's [Code of Conduct](/about/code-of-conduct/).
 Email authors through

 - `Send Feedback` button - changes status of abstract to `draft` and returns control to authors.
 Editors will not see a true reflection of the editorial changes they have made/suggested when the abstract status is `draft`.
-- `Email Co-authors` button - does not change status; editors retain control
+- `Email Co-authors` button - does not change status of the abstract; may be used at any time while the abstract is in ARPHA.
+Recipients do not see who else may have received the same email and the person sending the email does not get a copy.
+Not recommended for use if you think authors are not receiving/seeing emails from pensoft.net.
-- Your institutional email (please cc <editor@tdwg.org>) - always reference the ARPHA Writing Tool (AWT) manuscript identifier (5-digit ID number) in the subject line (found in URL of abstracts, communications from Pensoft, and in the list of abstracts under collection editor on your [ARPHA dashboard](https://arpha.pensoft.net/dashboard)); use as follow-up to ARPHA notifications.
+- Your institutional email (please cc <editor@tdwg.org>) - always reference the ARPHA Writing Tool (AWT) manuscript identifier (5-digit ID number) in the subject line (found in URL of abstracts, communications from Pensoft, and in the list of abstracts under collection editor on your [ARPHA dashboard](https://arpha.pensoft.net/dashboard)).
+This is the preferred method to use as follow-up to ARPHA notifications or for seeking a quick resolution to questions without using `Send feedback` and returning the abstract to author control (particularly when under a short deadline).

 ### Conflicts of interest